 A weekend in Ouray would not be complete without experiencing the famous hot springs.
 Lacking the powerful sulfur odor you encounter at most hot springs, they are the number-one tourist attraction in town.

-After a soak in the pool, you can take a walk along the river, with a trail starting at the pool parking lot.
+After a soak in the Ouray Hot Springs Pool, you can take a walk along the river, with a trail starting at the pool parking lot.
 The Uncompahgre River Walk Loop is a packed-gravel, wheelchair-accessible 2-mile loop.
 Besides the river, it also offers views of Gold Hill, with old mine buildings and waterfalls.
 You’ll also find benches and fitness stations.

 If you look up the mountain, you can see Cascade Falls, visible from almost any part of town.
 You can hike up to it on a short but steep trail through a gorgeous wooded area.
 Just drive up to the end of 8th Avenue, walk up the steps, and follow the trail.
 Look out through the trees for a picturesque view of the town, and then spend some time at the waterfalls.